PanosK92/SpartanEngine/README.md

 Dependencies that are not included in the repository: AngelScript, Assimp, Bullet, FreeImage, Qt.

+The editor has been build with Visual C++ 2015.
+You need to install the [Visual C++ 2015 (x86) runtime package] (https://www.microsoft.com/en-us/download/details.aspx?id=48145) to run it.

 This project is devoted to my father.